 Ever come across a logo that you have seen a million times, but one day you notice a small detail that blows you away?
-If you haven’t, the following 26 logos will be quite interesting.
+If you haven’t, the following 26 famous logos will be quite interesting.
+Using different tactics you can add more meanings in a logo.
 These logos are well known, so you may have seen them, but today we’ll focus on the hidden messages within each of them.

 This logo has been around for over a decade and I am very familiar with it as well as the company’s services.
 However, I never saw the hidden arrow within the logo.
 Take a close look between the E and X. See it?
 This arrow (in the negative space) represents precision, speed and accuracy.